frsyuki/spread/README.md

                      +----+   +----+   +----+

   1. Application sends add request to a GW (gateway) or DS (data server).
 Any of GW or DS can respond to the requests.
-  2. GW or DS selects a replication-set that stores the data and insert its ID to MDS (metadata server).
-The replication-set is selected using weighted round-robin algorithm.
+  2. GW (or DS) selects a replication-set that stores the data and insert its ID to MDS (metadata server).
+Weighted round-robin algorithm is used to select the replication-set.
-  3. GW or DS sends add request to a DS in the replication-set.
+  3. GW (or DS) sends add request to a DS in the replication-set.
   4. Other DSs in the replication-set replicate the stored data.